FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### There are three ways to invoke a method in ruby.
 Can you give me at least two?
-(Mid)

 We are looking for the **dot operator** (or period operator), the **Object#send** method, or **method(:foo).call**